Primacy of Peter: Lutheran view

-Unlike Oscar Cullmann, Confessional Lutherans and many other Protestant apologists agree that it is meaningless to elaborate the meaning of Rock by looking at the Aramaic language, as while it is true that Jews spoke mostly Aramaic at home, in public, they typically spoke in Greek.
-The few Aramaic words spoken by Jesus in public were unusual, and noted for this reason.
-Also contributing to the view held by many Lutherans that the interpretation of Rock through the Aramaic is pointless is the fact that the New Testament was written in Koine Greek, and not Aramaic.
+Unlike Oscar Cullmann, Confessional Lutherans and many other Protestant apologists agree that it's meaningless to elaborate the meaning of "Rock" by looking at the Aramaic language.
+While the Jews spoke mostly Aramaic at home, in public they usually spoke Greek.
+The few Aramaic words spoken by Jesus in public were unusual, which is why they are noted as such.
+And most importantly the New Testament was revealed in Koine Greek, not Aramaic.

 Modern Lutheran historians even disclose that the Catholic Church did not, at least unanimously, regard Peter as the Rock until the 1870s: